started to hoot.

 Playing it Cool?
 Fear can be out of proportion with reality.
 Expecting the worst creates reluctant to act, preventing diagnosis of the cause.
 Learning structures explored with the child should be discussed with experts.

 Kitchen Secrets?
 Exploring situations from the child's perspective may shed light.
 Individually clarifying, solving and outsourcing solutions may deliver a problem child to goals more quickly.
 Skilled tutoring programs may help.

 Books at Home.
-The presence of books and the example of reading set by adults in the home may have a positive impact on a child's literary and numeracy achievement.
-Without books, reading deficits are likely.
+The presence of books and the example of reading set by adults in the home have positive impact.
+Without books, problems with literary and numeracy deficits likely will present at school.

 Identify a Problem Child

 Enough Already?
-In May 2018, AAP published A population based survey of young children with behavior problems: Are parents reading with them?, finding the answer “No” for half of children ages 2-5 years.
+In May 2018, AAP published A population based survey of young children with behavior problems: Are parents reading with them?.
+The answer was found to be “No” for half of children aged 2-5 years.

 Block Chain?
 Reading can frustrate children.
 Family should be alert for mere resistance.
-Developing relationships by reading to or with children can improve achievement, attitudes, behaviors, motivations and skills.
+Developing relationships by reading to or with children also improves achievement, attitudes, behaviors, motivations and skills.